 CrossFit

-CrossFit and Post- Covid-19
+CrossFit and Post COVID

 Founder and Head Coach

-What is post- Covid?
+What is Post- COVID?

-Covid-19 infection is a multi-organ disease, which may cause long-term structural damage of different organ systems including the lung, heart, vasculature, brain, liver, kidney, or intestine.[i]
+COVID-19 infection is a multi-organ disease, which may cause long-term structural damage of different organ systems including the lung, heart, vasculature, brain, liver, kidney, or intestine.[i]

 Prevalence

-In a worldwide study with 3762 participants in 56 countries, over 91% of participants reported it took over 35 weeks to recover from a Covid-19 infection.
+In a worldwide study with 3762 participants in 56 countries, over 91% of participants reported it took over 35 weeks to recover from a COVID-19 infection.
 The most frequent symptoms after six months were fatigue, post-exertional malaise, and cognitive dysfunction.
 Even after seven months, many patients did not fully recover or return to previous levels of work and continued to suffer from symptoms and limitations in daily activities.[vi]

 Active disease

-Post- Covid has been identified as potentially an active disease, with an inflammatory response and viral activity, and occasionally blood clotting disorders.[vii]
+Post COVID-19 has been identified as potentially an active disease, with an inflammatory response and viral activity, and occasionally blood clotting disorders.[vii]
 Relevant, especially in the context of returning to sports after a Covid-19 infection, is that over 85% of respondents recovering from Covid-19 experienced relapses of symptoms primarily triggered by exercise, physical or mental activity, and stress.[viii]

-The importance of a healthy lifestyle
+The impact of lifestyle

-According to the World Health Organization at this date, there have been over 520 million confirmed cases of Covid-19 worldwide, including over 6 million deaths.[ix]
-People with underlying medical conditions; older people; and those who are overweight have a higher risk of becoming seriously ill from a Covid-19 infection, and of developing complications.
-Besides following general guidelines to prevent and slow down the transmission of the virus, as well as getting vaccinated, the risk of infection and of becoming seriously ill from Covid-19 seems to be reduced by being in good physical, mental and emotional health.
+Besides following general guidelines to prevent and slow down the transmission of the virus, as well as getting vaccinated, the risk of infection and of becoming seriously ill from COVID-19 seems to be reduced by being in good physical, mental and emotional health.
 What does that mean? [x]

 Being in good physical, mental and emotional health